nrichards/mdpicgen/README.md

   -h, --help            show this help message and exit --imageset-file IMAGESET_FILE
-                        Specifies what image filename will be used for what layer, and their xy coordinates (Default:
+                        Specifies what image filename will be used for what layer, and their xy coordinates.(Default:
                         'qunmk2_imageset.csv')
   --imageset-dir IMAGESET_DIR
-                        Directory containing images used as layers defined in '--imageset-file' (Default: 'imageset')
+                        Directory containing images used as layers defined in '--imageset-file' (Default: 'imageset').
 ```

 ## psd sub-command